peacalm/cpp-luaw/README.md

 When getting a container type and the variable exists, the result will contain elements who are successfully converted, and discard who are not or who are nil.
-Regard the operation as failed if any element failed.
+Regard the operation as failed if any element's conversion failed.

 * @tparam T The result type user expected.
 * @param [in] path The target variable's name or path.